 Post-Doctoral Fellows funded by UVa should consult the Office of the Vice President for Research and Graduate Studies’ Web site.

 If health insurance will not be provided to you by UVa as part of a comprehensive salary and benefits package, please secure it before departing for the U.S. If you are required to purchase your own health insurance in order to satisfy the J-1 regulations, you will be asked to provide evidence in English that you have done this when you attend a New J-1 Scholar Orientation.

 UVa does not endorse a particular health insurance plan.
 You are free to choose your own health insurance plan.
 You can purchase any insurance policy that meets these requirements, but your policy must clearly state that all provisions are included.
 If your policy documentation does not clearly include all provisions in English please bring a letter from your insurance provider that attests all provisions are met.
 Evidence of appropriate insurance coverage must be documented by the International Studies Office.

 There are many companies that offer insurance that will meet these requirements.
-You can access a list of companies here.
+We do not endorse any specific company, but the following companies provide plans that will meet the US government requirements:

 *The International Studies Office cannot make a specific recommendation on which insurance provider to choose or endorse any of the companies listed above.

 Program sponsors are required to notify J-1 visa holders that they and their J-2 dependents may be subject to the requirements of the Affordable Care Act (ACA).
 Details regarding the ACA can be found at http://www.hhs.gov/healthcare/rights/index.html, and penalties for lack of coverage can be found at https://www.healthcare.gov/fees-exemptions/fee-for-not-being-covered/.

 • The answer depends whether an individual is considered a non-resident or resident for tax purposes.